azamlerc/fuzzy-names/README.md

 `Masha / Malygina = Maria / Malygina, PhD`

-Combinatin of using nickname, removing punctuation and ignoring suffix.
+Combination of using nickname, removing punctuation and ignoring suffix.

 `Ronny / Peña = Ronald / Pena`